 Routine, Routine, Routine

 Cats are creatures of habit, so set up the right habits from the start.
 Cats prefer life to be predictable, so go slowly when introducing him to his new environment and housemates, keeping things as calm as possible.
 Kittens typically do not need much training to use a litter box.
-However, no matter whatlitter you ultimately intend to use, it may be wise to start with some of the same litter your kitten was accustomed to in his previous environment and make a gradual transition.
+However, no matter what natural cat litter you ultimately intend to use, it may be wise to start with some of the same litter your kitten was accustomed to in his previous environment and make a gradual transition.

 Separation anxiety is normal for many animals, and can be prevented, and often managed, by gradually getting your pet accustomed to being alone.
 Start with short departures – just a few seconds at first, then a minute or two, until you see how your puppy or kitten reacts.
 Gradually increase the time you are away until your little friend can be alone for up to several hours at a time.

-When puppies are left alone, make sure he has an "approved area" for elimination with puppy pads or newspaper.
-Do not crate him for longer periods until he is older.
+When puppies are left alone, make sure they have an "approved area" for elimination with puppy pads or newspaper.
+Do not crate them for longer periods until they are older.
 A general rule of thumb is that a puppy can "hold it" for as many hours as his age in months; so a 2 month old can hang on for two hours at the most between potty breaks, a 3 month old can wait 3 hours, etc.

-Healthy Food & Treats
+Healthy Food & Treats for Puppies & Kittens

-Start your companion out with a variety of top quality foods to support his growth and development and build a strong immune system.
+Start your companion out with a variety of natural dog foods or natural cat foods to support their growth and development and build a strong immune system.
 The fresher the foods we eat, the healthier we are, and the same holds true for our four-legged friends.
 A raw diet is the closest to your puppy's or kitten's natural instincts.

 Keep in mind that at around 6 months, or at the time of neutering, their growth process slows down, so watch your companion’s waistline and reduce the amount you feed if necessary.
 Overfeeding your puppy or kitten can set them up for health problems, such as joint issues and obesity.
 Puppies and kittens should be trim and fit, not chubby and round.

 Do not leave food out free-choice unless you cannot find a way to provide a mid-day meal when you are at work.
 Free-choice feeding is a set-up for unhealthy eating and elimination habits.
 Not only does free-choice feeding frequently lead to overweight pets, it is also a strain on their developing immune and digestive systems.
 If you must leave food out when your kitten or puppy is younger, be sure to eliminate free feeding once he is old enough to transition to 2-3 meals per day.
 For cats, who would naturally catch several mice or birds per day, a meal in the morning, right after work, and at bedtime is ideal.

-Vitamins & Supplements for Optimal Health
+Vitamins & Supplements

 Kittens and puppies are more vulnerable than mature animals to parasites and disease because their immune systems are still developing.
 In addition, they are under a good deal of stress as they leave the safety and familiarity of their mothers and try to learn the ways of living with a human family.

 To support the proper digestion of foods nature wisely endowed every vegetable, fruit and animal food source with enzymes that help break it down.
 These enzymes are destroyed, however, by heat and processing.
-Every dog or cat that is eating a processed food (anything other than raw or lightly cooked) diet should receivedigestive enzymes with each meal.
+Every dog or cat that is eating a processed food (anything other than raw or lightly cooked) diet should receive digestive enzymes with each meal.

-Essential Fatty Acids (EFAs)EFAs are required in the diet – they cannot be produced by the body (hence the "essential" in the name).
+Essential fatty acids for pets are required in the diet: they cannot be produced by the body (hence the "essential" in the name).
 These essential fatty acids are necessary for proper formation of cell membranes, production of hormones, proper cardiovascular function, and development of eyes, brain, skin and coat.
-Fish oils are the best source of Omega 3 EFAs (Omega 6s are abundant in the diet) and most dogs and cats enjoy the taste as long as you start slowly.
+Fish oils are the best source of Omega 3 EFAs (Omega 6's are abundant in the diet) and most dogs and cats enjoy the taste as long as you start slowly.

 Many of us take a daily multivitamin supplement to ensure that we receive a basic amount of important vitamins and minerals.
 Even the best diet for our dogs and cats of fresh raw foods can be lacking in some essential vitamins and minerals.
 Think of a multi-vitamin supplement as health insurance.
 Making sure the body has everything it needs for proper cell function and growth will keep your little friend’s health at its peak, possibly reducing your veterinarian visits and costs in the long run.

 Vaccinations & Deworming

 The controversy surrounding vaccinations for kittens and puppies is an important issue for consideration by every dog and cat guardian.
-Appropriate vaccinations can help prevent serious illnesses, but overvaccination stresses the immune system of any animal, and can cause adverse reactions and contribute to long term chronic diseases.
-When it comes to vaccinations; the fewer that are necessary the better for the animal’s long-term health.
+Appropriate vaccinations can help prevent serious illnesses, but over vaccination stresses the immune system of any animal, and can cause adverse reactions and contribute to long term chronic diseases.
+When it comes to vaccinations, the fewer that are necessary the better for the animal’s long-term health.

 It takes 10-14 days for a vaccine to become effective (3-4 days for intranasal vaccines).
 Until 16 weeks of age (or as advised by your veterinarian) keep your companion safe by avoiding exposure to public areas such as parks and pet stores.
 Keep them close to home and only expose them to animals you know are healthy.
-DO NOT vaccinate a sick animal - if your puppy or kitten is not in perfect health, delay the vaccines until he is.
+DO NOT vaccinate a sick animal.
+If your puppy or kitten is not in perfect health, delay the vaccines until he is.

 If your companion’s risk of exposure is small, then it may be wise to avoid non-core vaccines.
-Consider administering a remedy such as Newon Homeopathics Thuja within two hour of the injection.
+Consider administering a holistic homeopathic remedy for dogs such as Newton Homeopathics Thuja within two hour of the injection.
 Thuja is also the primary vaccinosis (adverse reaction to a vaccine) remedy for all species.
-If you must have your pet vaccinated, it is a good idea to give a dose ofThuja 30C .
+If you must have your pet vaccinated, it is a good idea to give a dose of Thuja 30C .
 It is also helpful in case of immediate vaccine reactions, such as vomiting or diarrhea occurring within a few hours of the shot.

 Most puppies and kittens will have worms during their first weeks of life no matter how healthy their mothers are and how clean the environment.
-Regardless of whether or not your companion was dewormed prior to your taking over her care, have a stool sample analyzed by your veterinarian during your first visit.
+Regardless of whether or not your companion was dewormed prior to your taking over their care, have a stool sample analyzed by your veterinarian during your first visit.
 Prescription dewormers from your veterinarian are safer and more effective than over-the-counter chemical dewormers available at pet stores, such as piperazine.

 Keeping little nails trimmed frequently can help avoid scratched legs and furniture and will keep your companion more comfortable as well.
 Grooming and handling your little one prepares them for veterinary visits and examinations.

 Chewing & Scratching

-There is no way around it – puppies must chew and kittens must scratch; and even kittens will need to chew when teething (around 4-6 months of age).
-Like housetraining or any other learning experience the better you set your new friend up for success, the better the chance for a healthy and enduring relationship between the two of you.
-Many a puppy and kitten are given up for adoption due to chewing or scratching inappropriate items – like shoes, carpet and furniture.
+There is no way around it: puppies must chew and kittens must scratch; and even kittens will need to chew when teething (around 4-6 months of age).
+Like house training or any other learning experience the better you set your new friend up for success, the better the chance for a healthy and enduring relationship between the two of you.
+Many a puppy and kitten are given up for adoption due to chewing or scratching inappropriate items, like shoes, carpet and furniture.

-Kittens need to scratch, stretch and climb – it’s in their nature.
-Again, don’t punish natural behavior – direct it to appropriate areas.
-Provide at least one high scratching post such as theUltimate Scratching Post, that your kitten will be able to stretch on even when full grown.
-It is a good idea to provide more than one scratchable surface.
-TheScratch Lounge is easy to move around the house wherever your kitten seems to be attracted to scratching.
+Kittens need to scratch, stretch and climb; it’s in their nature.
+Again, don’t punish natural behavior, instead direct it to appropriate areas.
+Provide at least one high cat scratcher that your kitten will be able to stretch on even when full grown.
+It is a good idea to provide more than one scratchable surface and make sure they're placed properly.
 Placing one behind the sofa or other tempting furniture sets your kitten up to avoid mistakes.